Project Objectives

 Project Delivery

-Created three texture collages with at least three textures in the sketchbook.
+Created three texture collages with at least three textures and five shapes in the sketchbook.

 Created final artwork.